taprootactivation/Taproot-Activation/README.md

 1. If they want to insert a coinbase message in a block to announce their preference (even before the actual activation window opens)

 **UPDATE (3, MAY 2021) chart updated: 🟩 for pools that are signalling for Taproot.
-(90% of the blocks have to signa for Taproot to lock-in)**
+(90% of the blocks have to signal for Taproot to lock-in)**

 ------